sagemath/sagewiki_to_gh-2022-10-10/pics.md

   ** For the epitrochoid, see < http://en.wikipedia.org/wiki/Epitrochoid >.

-  ** For the Limacon (SAGE completely choked and spewed error messages on the
+  ** For the Limacon (Sage completely choked and spewed error messages on the
  French character in the original, even in a comment) of Pascal, see
  < http://en.wikipedia.org/wiki/Lima%C3%A7on >.